mirecekd/awsblogs-mcp/README.md

 ## Description

 This MCP server provides tools for retrieving and filtering AWS blog articles and news from all AWS categories.
-The server is built using the FastMCP framework and supports SSE transport on port 8807.
+The server is built using the FastMCP framework, is fully asynchronous (async/await), and supports SSE transport on port 8807.
+Data is fetched from the public API and processed using aiohttp and BeautifulSoup.

+## Architecture

+- **Entrypoint:** `main_sse.py` – sets up the environment and starts the server.
+- **Server:** `src/awsblogs_mcp_server/server_sse.py` – defines all MCP tools, handles argument parsing, and runs the FastMCP server.
+- **Data Processor:** `src/awsblogs_mcp_server/data_processor.py` – handles API communication, filtering, caching, and HTML parsing.
+- **Caching:** In-memory cache (5 minutes) for article lists (except search queries, which always fetch fresh data).
+- **Validation:** Input parameters are validated for type, presence, and (where relevant) format.
+Only AWS articles (aws.amazon.com) are supported for full content download.

 ## Available MCP Tools